2005 Houston Astros season: Performance overview

 As such, manager Phil Garner joined Bill Virdon, Hal Lanier, and Larry Dierker as those who distinguished themselves by guiding Astros clubs to the playoffs.

+Jeff Bagwell, Craig Biggio, and executive Tal Smith each received Baseball Americas Lifetime Achievement Award following the 2005 season.

-Clemens won the NL earned run average title (1.87 ERA)—also leading the major leagues—to become the first Astro to lead the league since Danny Darwin in 1990 (2.21), the fifth Astro and sixth time overall in franchise history.
+Clemens won the NL earned run average title (1.87 ERA)—also leading the major leagues—for the lowest in the league since Greg Maddux (1.63) in 1995.
+Clemens became the first Astros hurler to lead the league since Danny Darwin in 1990 (2.21), the fifth Astro and sixth time overall in franchise history.
 Clemens was preceded by J. R. Richard (2.71 in 1979), Nolan Ryan (twice, 1.69 in 1981, and 2.76 in 1987), and Mike Scott (2.22 in 1986).

+Meanwhile, Pettitte ranked second in the NL in ERA (2.39), which also ranked third in club history among left-handed pitchers, trailing only Bob Knepper (2.18 in 1981) and Mike Cuellar (2.22 in 1966).
+(Note: For single seasons, throws LH, qualified for league ERA title, playing for HOU, in the regular season, sorted by ascending earned run average.)

 Oswalt, having won 20 games, repeated this feat in consecutive seasons, the first Astro to do so since Joe Niekro in 1979 (21) and 1980 (20).

+As it was his sixth consecutive season having reached the 20-home run threshold, Lance Berkman tied Glenn Davis (1990) for the second-longest streak of this category in club annals.

 Third baseman Morgan Ensberg was honored with his first career Silver Slugger Award, also becoming the first player in club history to win the award at his position.
 Ensberg became the first Astro to win the award win since Bagwell and Mike Hampton in 1999.
+Ensberg was also selected to The Sporting News NL All-Star Team.